Stochastic Thermodynamics of Social Imitation beyond Energetics: Model

-The antisymmetric term $A_{m, n}$ is known as the \textit{affinity} of the transition from state $n$ to state $m$, which measures how biased the transition is.
+The antisymmetric term $A_{m, n}$ is known as the \textit{affinity} of the transition from state $n$ to state $m$, which measures how biased the transition is{, that is, the tendency in the society to change the strength of a social attribute (opinion $A$) from $n$ to $m$ with respect to the opposite change from $m$ to $n$}.
 Given the specific form of the transition rates in Eqs.~\eqref{eq:transition rates}, irrespective of the form of the function $g(n)$, it reads:

 where $\mu_r \equiv \sigma_r \ln (h_r / a_r)$ with $\sigma_{1} = +1 \,(\sigma_2 = -1)$ is a dimensionless parameter that measures the relative strength of the herding and anticonformity mechanisms towards opinion $A$ (positive when opinion $A$ is favored in each reaction), and: